Moremar/tuto-angular/README.txt

     .subscribe( (data) => { console.log(data); } )
 );

-- tap() that lets us run a function without altering the data It returns nothing, and can be used for analytics or logging
+- tap() that lets us run a function without altering the data.
+  It returns nothing, and can be used for analytics or logging.

 - filter() that lets us select only the data we want to receive :

 this.route.params
-    .pipe(filter( (data) => { return (+data < 3); } ))
+    .pipe(filter( (data) => { return (+data < 5); } ))
     .subscribe( (data) => { console.log(data); } )
 );

-- take(n) lets rxjs know that we want only n values from that observable. once we received the desired number of values, it automatically unsubscribes.
+- take(n) lets rxjs know that we want only n values from that observable.
+  Once we received the desired number of values, it automatically unsubscribes.

-- catchError() that lets us process any error sent by the observable. it should throwError(error) if it wants to forward the error
+- catchError() lets us process any error sent by the observable.
+  It should throwError(error) if it wants to forward the error.

 Subjects
 --------